A local-global principle for nonequilibrium steady states: Results

-It will be convenient to use the notion of a ``jump'' chain to explain why $Q_1$, but not $Q_2$, has a stationary distribution of the form $\frac{1}{Z} q_i^{-1}$.
-For a continuous-time Markov chain with rates $(q_{ij})_{i,j \in S}$, the corresponding jump chain is a discrete-time Markov chain on $S$ with transition probabilities $(p_{ij})_{i,j \in S}$ given by
+and the stationary distribution of a chain that is closely related to $Q$, called the jump chain of $Q$.
+The jump chain is part of a standard construction of continuous-time Markov chains \cite[Section 2.6]{norris_markov_1997}.
+We define it to be the discrete-time Markov chain with transition probabilities

-The jump chain also has a stationary distribution, which we denote by $\psi$.
+The jump chain $\wh{Q}$ is irreducible because $Q$ is, hence it has a unique stationary distribution $\wh \pi$.

-We interpret $\psi$ and $q$ as the ``global'' and ``local'' parts of $\pi$.
-Our first result expresses the correlation $\rho$ in terms of the correlation between the scales of the global and local parts of $\pi$, and the ratio of their variances.
-We define these quantities as

-In fact, if $\psi$ is constant, then we define $\til \rho$ to be $0$ instead of undefined.
-The correlation $\rho$ is an explicit function of $\til \rho$ and $r$.
+We view the logarithms of $1/q$ and $\wh \pi$ as the local and global ``parts'' of $\pi$.
+In this view, Markov chain analogues of the Boltzmann distribution (Eq.\ \ref{bg}) and the prediction of rattling theory (Eq.\ \ref{rattling boltzmann}) would approximate $\pi$ by a distribution with weights that are a function of $q$, with an error that depends on the relationship between $q$ and $\wh \pi$.
+Indeed, a simple heuristic suggests that the analogue of rattling $R$ is $\log q$ (see Appendix~\ref{appendix a}).
+Eq.\ \ref{rattling boltzmann} therefore suggests that we approximate $\pi(x)$ by

+for a real number $\beta$.
+Informally, our results identify two distinct ways for $\nu_\beta$ to approximate $\pi$ for some $\beta$, i.e., for $\pi$ to have local weights: \begin{enumerate} \item The global part of $\pi$ is approximately uniform. \item The local and global parts of $\pi$ are approximately collinear. \end{enumerate}

+The first way for $\pi$ to have local weights is for $\wh \pi$ to be close to uniform.
+To state this more precisely, we will say that two numbers $a$ and $b$ are {\em within a factor of $k \geq 1$} if

+Additionally, we will say that two vectors or matrices $A$ and~$B$ of the same size are within a factor of $k \geq 1$ if all of their corresponding entries $A(x,y)$ and $B(x,y)$ are within a factor of $k$.